Skokie Park District Green Initiatives

 • All park shelters throughout the District have been converted to LED.

-• District-wide there 5.17 acres of native/pollinator friendly planting areas, not including the 13 acres at Emily Oaks Nature Center.
+• District-wide there are 5.75 acres of native/pollinator friendly planting areas, not including the 13 acres at Emily Oaks Nature Center.
 In 2020 the District received a grant for $20,000 from the Illinois Clean Energy Foundation to convert 2 acres of turf(1 acre at Hamlin Park and 1 acre at Skokie Sports Park) to pollinator friendly plants.

 • During the fall leaves are mulched using special kits attached to the mower decks (no disposal).